Record Details

 Use this method when repeated information for a product is stored in multiple columns within the same row.

-This method is useful when data is stored in a wide format, where repeated attributes appear as numbered columns.
+In this structure, each product record contains repeated column groups that represent detail values.
+This is typical for data stored in a wide format, where repeated attributes appear as numbered columns.

 For example, a seed mix might contain columns such as Variety01, Percent01, Variety02, Percent02, and so on.
 AzureLabel reads these column groups and converts them into multiple Record Details rows.